Melibe coleman. Romblon, Philippines, March 2017)

 It looks like he's opening his mouth wide here...
 (Romblon, Philippines, March 2017)

-Moreover, there is not only one...
-Joseph draws my attention to his little translucent friends.
-Underwater, there are nudibranchs corners, as there are mushrooms corners in the forest! 😂
+What's more, there isn't just one...
+Joseph draws my attention to his little translucent comrades.
+Underwater, there are nudibranch corners, just as there are mushroom corners in the forest! 😂

-During this dive - and a few others the following days, where I will ask again to see the Melibe colemani - So I spend a very long time stuck on the spot, to observe and photograph the tiny and fascinating animal.
+On this dive - and a few others in the days that followed, when I again asked to see the Melibe colemani - So I spend a very long time stuck on the spot, to observe and photograph the tiny and fascinating animal.
 A game of patience ...

-I really like the story he tells about the dive during which he saw and photographed for the first time this curious creature, unknown to scientists until then.
-It took him some time to really see what he had in front of him...
-The story is reported here on this American website of enthusiasts:
+I love his account of the dive during which he first spotted and photographed this curious creature, previously unknown to scientists.
+It also took him a while to really see what he was looking at...
+The story is reported here on this American enthusiast website:

 Here too we can see the bodies, red in the middle of the transparent body.
 (Romblon, Philippines, March 2017)